Q. How do I apply for Medicare?

 Q.What do I need to do about the individual plan that I was enrolled in before enrolling in the Kaiser Permanente Medicare health plan?

 A. As soon as your enrollment in a Kaiser Permanente Medicare health plan is approved, cancel your previous non-Medicare plan.
 If you don't, you'll have to pay the premiums for both plans.
+If you are currently enrolled in a Kaiser Permanente Individual and Family plan, you may download and complete the Individual & Family disenrollment consent form♦ and mail it to Kaiser Permanente.
+This form will be processed once your Medicare health plan enrollment is approved.

 Q. What does a Kaiser Permanente Medicare health plan cost?